limorko/NYCAirbnbsCrimesAndComplaints/README.md

+# AIRBNB’S EFFECT ON NOISE COMPLAINTS/CRIMES IN NYC
 # Analysis of the correlation between the density of Airbnbs in a NYC area and the number of specific crimes/complaints reported (in that same area)

 **INTRODUCTION**